MrlolDev/deepseek-whatsapp/README.md

 The bot is powered by Deepseek R1 technology running on Groq's LPU platform for faster responses.
 It uses chain-of-thought processing to break down complex problems and explain its thinking process.

+## Privacy

+For information about how we handle your data and protect your privacy, please read our [Privacy Policy](https://mrloldev.github.io/deepseek-whatsapp/privacy-policy.html).

 ## Support

 For help or issues, contact Leo at leo@turing.sh